ORIGINALLY PUBLISHED ON APRIL 20, 1990

 “Chris just approached me about playing with him, and I enjoy his psychotic lyric-making so much that I couldn’t resist the opportunity.
 I add the fuzz to his twang, so it’s a good combination.”

-As Bergmann lights up another coffin nail—“Hey, smoking is glamorous!”—the 33-year-old rock vet expounds on how long he think he’ll be able to keep his musical career going.
+As Bergmann lights up another coffin nail—“Hey, smoking is glamorous!”—the 33-year-old rock vet expounds on how long he thinks he’ll be able to keep his musical career going.

-“I’ll do it till I can’t write anyore, probably—whcih could be any day, you never know.
+“I’ll do it till I can’t write anymore, probably—which could be any day, you never know.
 Mental blocks come fast and furious as you get older.

 “But these days I don’t force it at all—I don’t write unless I’m inspired,” he says, making flighty gestures with his hands.
 “This last album I tried to do spontaneous.
 I left half the lyrics till we were in the studio doing vocal tracks—that’s the only way you can come up with lines like in ‘Bar of Pain’.
 Half of those are just off the top.”

-Although fame and fortune are quite often the two main goals for people in today’s rock biz, a half-hour chat with Art Bergmann leaves the imrpesion that he’s very real, and that he’s driven more by artistic desire than financial gain.
-But stardom does it have its privileges.
+Although fame and fortune are quite often the two main goals for people in today’s rock biz, a half-hour chat with Art Bergmann leaves the impression that he’s very real, and that he’s driven more by artistic desire than financial gain.
+But stardom does have its privileges.

 “I like to travel, so I want to travel the world playin’ this stuff.
 But am I satisfied?
 I’m actually pretty thankful, ’cause there’s a million great bands out there that will never be heard, period, ever.
 So if I ever get anywhere It’ll be on behalf of all those people who never get anywhere.”